Soccer Camps (Summer 2020)

 - Individual and group tactics.

-- Small-sided games (round-robin style declaring a champion at the end of each day).
+- Small-sided games (round-robin style keeping score declaring a champion at the end of the week).

 Camp Director, Richard Möller